itsa/itsa.github.io/_docs/drag/multiple-items.md

     }
 </style>

 Drag the items to the dropzones.
-The `movable or copyable` items will be copyable when the `Ctrl`-key (or `cmd`-key on a Mac) is pressed during dragging.
-Use the same Ctrl/cmd button to select multiple items.
+Use the Ctrl/Cmd button to select multiple items.

 <div class="base-container" dd-draggable=".container" dd-effect-allowed="all">
     <div class="container">drag me nr.
 1</div>